• About

 “It’s the conversation of different people and from around the world, which I really enjoy.”

-The comedy fan hoped for TV presenter Victoria Coren Mitchell to be among them, who was unable to do so, but instead the Only Connect quiz show host has donated £250 to his fundraiser.
+The comedy fan had hoped for TV presenter Victoria Coren Mitchell to be among them but she was unable to do so.
+Instead, the Only Connect quiz show host has donated £250 to his fundraiser.

-Overall his target, which started at £750, has now increased to a £2,000 target after big donations, also from Be My Eyes.
+Overall, his target, which started at £750, has now risen to a £2,000 target after big donations, also from Be My Eyes.

 Eleanor Southwood, director of impact and external affairs for Fight for Sight, which funds research for vision loss, said: “Watching one of our ambassadors take on such an extraordinary challenge is phenomenal.